tpascarella/tpascarella.github.io/_posts/2021-07-22-becoming-technical-enough.markdown

 ## 6) Invest in Your Equipment.

-Learning to code is a daunting task in and of itself, so the tools that allow you to do it should make the process as seamless as possible.
+Learning to code is a daunting task in and of itself, so the tools that allow you to do your work should reduce as much friction as possible.

-Here are some recommendations:
+Here are some good places to spend money:
 - A nice mechanical keyboard & mouse
 - A 2nd monitor
 - Noise cancelling headphones